chandlerc/chandlerc.github.io/talks/cppcon2017/going_nowhere_faster.md

 name: ooo-demo
 template: title-layout

-# What tools can we use to identify this?
+# What tools can we use to help with this?

 ???
 T+15 minutes

+Ok, this is *really* complicated.
+We're going to need help, we're going to need tools.
+What tools do we have?

-Back to the clamp loop
+Let's go back to the clamp loop

 - use perf counters to show IPC and lack of stalls w/ branch, but stalls w/ cmov.
 T+18 minutes